 ©Copyright 1997 by Robert Chuckrow

 This article is included for reference purposes only, not because fasting is recommended but because having an understanding of it can help in other areas.
-Should anyone decide to embark on a fast, the author emphasizes the importance of seeking a competent professional to supervise any fast beyond several days.
+Should anyone decide to embark on a fast, the author emphasizes the importance of seeking a competent professional to supervise any fast beyond a few days.

 Fasting refers to a complete abstinence from everything of nutritive value (but not abstinence from water) for a period of time.
 A common mistake, even in medical books, is to confuse fasting with starvation.
 During fasting, the body draws on its reserves in a beneficial manner.
 Starvation begins when the reserves are exhausted, and if sufficiently prolonged, starvation ends in death.

 Reasons for Fasting

-Most of us are exposed to pesticides; polluted air and water; pharmaceuticals; medical X-rays; nuclear background radiation; improper amounts of sunlight; devitalized foods that are missing essential nutrients and laced with pesticides, artificial colors and flavors; and food eaten in amounts and combinations impossible to properly digest, leading to bacterial decomposition and absorption of incompletely digested proteins.
+Most of us are exposed to pesticides; polluted air and water; pharmaceuticals; medical X-rays; nuclear background radiation; improper amounts of sunlight; devitalized foods that are missing essential nutrients and laced with pesticides, artificial colors and flavors; and food eaten in amounts and combinations impossible to properly digest, leading to bacterial decomposition and absorption of toxins and incompletely digested proteins.
 Over time, these factors plus dead tissue throughout our bodies cause inflammation, reduced or unnaturally stepped-up immune-system function, and even tumors.
 Fasting is a way of eliminating such factors or to restore health when one is ill.